 A good time to ask a customer to fill in a questionnaire is when you have finished a job for them.
 A customer satisfaction survey gives customers the chance to point out any quibbles they might have and also to praise good work.
 It can be a good way to gather positive testimonials that you can use in your marketing.

-If you want to survey a large number of new prospects and don’t know how to reach them, you can contribute questions to an online omnibus survey.
+If you want to survey a large number of new prospects, you can contribute questions to an online omnibus survey.
 These are general surveys that are completed by large groups of pre-selected consumers online.
-By adding two or three questions of your own to the survey you can tap into that consumer panel and get some useful feedback.
-This kind of exercise is ideal if you are thinking of going into a new market.
+By adding two or three questions of your own to the survey, you can get some useful feedback.
+This is ideal if you are thinking of going into a new market.

 What can quantitative research tell me?